-- 3. There is a failure of City management to be able produce GAAP financial statements; however, the City management does indicate an understanding of the underlying financial assertions upon which the GAAP financial statements are produced.
+- 2. There is a failure of City management to be able produce GAAP financial statements; however, the City management does indicate an understanding of the underlying financial assertions upon which the GAAP financial statements are produced.
 The City relies upon a third party to produce the financial statements as it is allowed to do.
-The City's management should be able to produce such statements.
-The City does not have personnel adequately trained to produce such statements.
-We recommend the City have adequately trained personnel to produce such statements. - 4.
-There is a failure of City Management to have the actuarial study of the Police and Firefighters' Pension Fund to be conducted timely in accordance with GAAP which requires either performance every year or an update.
+The City does not have personnel adequately trained to produce such statements - 3.
+There is a failure of City Management to have the actuarial study of the Police and Firefighters' Pension Fund to be conducted timely in accordance with GAAP which requires either performance every year or an annual update.
 The pension fund should be measured properly or updated on an annual basis and presented in the new format in order to be more transparent.
 The City's financial statements do not have the prescribed level of transparency without proper measurement.
 The City generally follows the law instead of GAAP in this situation.
 We recommend the City have annual actuarial studies performed or, at the minimum, the updates required to derive all disclosures.